-How big can I build a shed without planning permission?
+How Big can I Build a Shed without Planning Permission?

 If you prefer to sidestep the complexities of seeking approval for constructing a shed, there’s good news – a solution is at hand.

 If you own property or land, it is your responsibility to ensure that any structures you erect comply with relevant planning regulations and building codes.
 Failure to adhere to these regulations may result in the need to dismantle your shed or outbuilding.
 It is prudent to consult with the appropriate local planning authority and building control services before initiating any construction project.
 Locate your local planning department through the government’s online planning portal, and our blog on planning permissions can also provide valuable information.
-The team at National Timber Buildings is always willing to collaborate with customers to facilitate project approval.

 QUICKFIRE QUESTIONS AND ANSWERS: